Skip to content

 Coro detected an unencrypted drive on the device.

-Unencrypted endpoint drive is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Managing your endpoint devices):
+Unencrypted endpoint drive is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Device posture configuration):

 The following policy action can be applied: